ShinNgao12/Analysis-Comedy-channels-in-youtube-/README.md

     - Using `category.csv` and merge 2 DataFrame on `CategoryId`
 4. People get involved in video:
     - I using Descriptions and Titles to find artists who take part in this video.
-    - It is so difficult to identify all of artists.
-I use `pyvi` package which is NLP package supporting for `Vietnamese`.
+    - It's so difficult to identify all of artists.
+I use `pyvi` package which is NLP package supporting for `Vietnamese` and the `artists.txt` file.